vaskem/vaskem/README.md

 - 👋 Hi, I’m @vaskem
 - 👀 I’m interested in (research) software development, music, science and the nature of reality
-- 🌱 I’m currently learning to live on plante earth.
+- 🌱 I’m currently learning to live on planet earth.
 - 💞️ I’m looking to collaborate on building a starship.
 Or great services and software as long as starships are out of reach.
 - 📫 How to reach me?
 There could be some hidden way :)